Raymice/spring-swift-exchange/README.md

 - ✅ActiveMQ handles message queuing and delivery efficiently.
 - ✅Redis locked operations ensure data consistency across instances.
 - ✅Multiple ActiveMQ consumers can be configured to process messages in parallel, enhancing throughput.

+Usage of **spring-boot-starter-opentelemetry** to support observability for Native build Need to update properties before usage in production (opentelemetry, security, ...)